Newcastle City Library: The 1960s building

 The original building was demolished in the mid-1960s to make way for a new structure on the corner of John Dobson Street and New Bridge Street West.
 The neighbouring Laing Art Gallery, which had been built adjacent to the old Victorian library, was left somewhat out of context following the demolition of the older building, with a blind brick wall facing towards the city centre.
 The new building was designed by Sir Basil Spence in the brutalist style, built in concrete and steel and was opened in 1968.

-The road to the rear of the library, John Dobson Street, used to have a concrete canopy which hung over the dual carriageway stretching from Durant Road up to the junction of New Bridge Street West.
-This canopy was at the official ground floor level of the library and provided the library with an entrance to the rear with access onto which was ultimately a rather unused large pedestrian area with seats and other street furniture.
-This arrangement formed part of the 1960s "City in the Sky" vision.
+The road to the rear of the library, John Dobson Street, used to have a concrete canopy which extended over the dual carriageway stretching from Durant Road up to the junction of New Bridge Street West.
+The canopy was at the official ground floor level of the library and provided a rear entrance for the library, with access onto what was ultimately a rather unused pedestrian area with seats and other street furniture.
+The arrangement formed part of the 1960s "City in the Sky" vision.

 The city council changed the name of the building from Central Library to City Library in the late 1990s.
-It rapidly became unfit for the purpose of a modern public library.
-Additionally, the design was regarded as exceedingly ugly, with local TV presenter and author John Grundy describing it as "a monstrous concrete blob".
-The building was closed on 1 September 2006 and subsequently demolished.
+It became unfit for the purpose of a public library.
+The design was said to be ugly, with TV presenter and author John Grundy describing it as "a monstrous concrete blob".
+The building was closed on 1 September 2006 and demolished.